The Impact of Observing Strategy on Reliable Classification of Standard Candle Stars: Detection of Amplitude, Period, and Phase Modulation (Blazhko Effect) of RR Lyrae Stars with LSST: Discussion: Optimization of Filter and Cadence Allocation

 As RR Lyrae stars are fairly blue stars (spectral types A and F), the bluer filters ($u$, $g$) are particularly important for RR Lyrae and we thus want to have a high cadence in those filters.
 Detecting and characterizing relatively faint RR Lyrae stars in the old Milky Way's halo would in addition benefit from an increased $u$ band exposure time of 1$\times$50 sec.

-The relevant simulation runs are in the family `u\_long' which tests different $u$ band exposure times, and filter\_cadence which adds $g$ band exposures with the primary goal to improve te discovery for longer timescale transients like SN.
-(See Tab. \ref{tab:simulationfamilies}.)
+The relevant simulation runs are in the family `u\_long' which tests different $u$ band exposure times, and filter\_cadence which adds $g$ band exposures with the primary goal to improve the discovery for longer timescale transients like supernovae (see Tab. \ref{tab:simulationfamilies}).
 Therefore, we recommend that the number of $u$, $g$ observations is increased in the WFD cadence plan to benefit the transient and variable star science.

 In addition, the simulation family `pair\_times' deals with the question of obtaining two visits in a pair in the same vs. in different filters.

 Observations in different filters are helpful for classification based on colors, for example to first identify RR Lyrae stars (and other standard candles) when light curves are too sparse to calculate periods.
 However, our attempt of getting precise periods, phases and amplitudes will benefit from having more observations in the same filter.
 The simulation with a pair-spacing cadence of 55 days (\texttt{pair\_times\_55\_v1.7\_10yrs.db}) improves the recovery rate of RR Lyrae periods, phases and amplitudes from short-time light curves, as there is no significant variability on e.g. the 20-minute baseline.
 Likely visit pairs more widely spaced would improve the ability to recover those light-curve parameters.